 Knowledge Libraries

-Therefore, we can say that a Knowledge Library is a combination of Knowledge items, of different nature, and at different levels of abstraction.
-Being this knowledge the representation of a business domain or area of knowledge.
+A knowledge library contains pieces of knowledge to be further tailored and reused in different types of projects.
+A knowledge library is a combination of knowledge items, of different natures, and at different levels of abstraction.
+This knowledge is the representation of a business domain or area of knowledge.

 The main benefits of using knowledge libraries are, among others: